vishu-tyagi/Big-Data-with-BigQuery/README.md

 #### View the Terraform plan

 You will be asked to enter two values.
 For the GCP Project ID, enter `<your-gcp-project-id>`.
 For the GCS bucket, enter any name that is unqiue across GCS.
-A good idea is to concatenate your the name with your GCS Project ID to make it unique.
+A good idea is to concatenate desired name with your GCS Project ID to make it unique.

 ```